Grading the education system: does it truly make the grade?

 It gets murkier.
 The purpose of internship at University is to expose the student to practical industry experience.
 And yet, if I’m pursuing my degree after 10 years of employment, pray tell why a University would insist that I go for internship!?

-The tragedy continues to Adult Education
+The tragedy continues to adult education

-Now then.
-The tragedy of an education for examination carries itself to adult education.
-Training.
-It’s truly amazing the real reasons many employees come for training.
-To most, it’s for the (paid) break away from work.
-For others, it’s the food, a promotion, the hotel, or the interaction.
 However, the ultimate reason is this one- the certificate.
 Yet, 9.9 out of 10 times the certificate is comparatively useless.
-Unlike the school certificate which is necessary to demonstrate you have the degree when applying for the job, what use will the certificate be after the 2 day training serve?
-But, ingrained with an education for examination, adult learners latch on to the certificate wrongly believing that the certificate will work for them.
-Yet, the certificate won’t work if you don’t.
+Unlike say, the University certificate which is necessary to demonstrate you have the degree when applying for the job, what use will the certificate of attendance fot the 2 day training serve?

 Education for empowerment

-When we embrace education for it’s rightful reasons, a whole new world opens up.
-When we embrace education for empowerment, and not examination, scales fall from our eyes and a whole new world opens up.
 For example, the late Kimani Maruge went to school at 84!
+Eighty four.
 He holds the Guinness World Record for the oldest student.
-KImani had a movie made about him (First Grader).
-He also traveled to New York to address the UN Millennium Development Summit on Education.
+Kimani had a movie made about him (First Grader).
+He also traveled to New York to address the UN Millennium Development Summit on Education (in Kikuyu in case you are wondering).
 And, to date, has inspired tens of Kenyans over 30 years of age to go to school for the first time.

 Education (empowerment) should transcend school and work to life.
 It’s not a sprint-it’s a marathon; it’s not an event-it’s a journey.